syl3r86/polymorpher/README.md

 # Polymorpher
 A module for Foundry VTT that lets you polymorph characters into any other character!
-Just drag any Actor (NPC or Character) ontop of another Actor to change the later into the prior.
+Just drag any Actor (NPC or Character) ontop of another Actor-sheet to change the later into the prior.
 Support droping both from Compendium or the sidebar.

 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module